Target Audience Analysis: 6 Tips On Identifying Your Customers

 A target audience analysis usually consists of the following aspects:

 - Income level

 - Cultural and social background

-The more elements you’re taking into account when defining your target audience, the more narrow it is.
+The more elements you’re taking into account when defining your target audience, the narrower it is.

 Why is it important to know your target audience?

-Knowing your target audience is a must if you’re going to be a high-flier in the eСommerce business.
+Knowing your target audience is a must if you’re going to be a high-flier in the ecommerce business.